mgaIIi/DF_UNIGE/Obsidian_reports/Windows Forensics - Milo Galli.md

 ## 1 / 26 / 2017
 The use Sarah McAvoy was created as administrator.
-The target searched on amazon for owls and also downloaded a pdf file on great horned owls.

 ## 1 / 27 / 2017

 The target downloaded and set up Chrome at 00:54:30 and Skype right after.